-The statute provides for rescission and reopening of an in absentia order where: (1) the respondent did not receive proper notice; (2) the respondent was in federal or state custody and the failure to appear was not the fault of the respondent; or (3) exceptional circumstances caused the failure to appear.241 Filing a motion to rescind and reopen based on any of these grounds results in an automatic stay of removal while the motion is pending with the IJ.242 a.
+The statute provides for rescission and reopening of an in absentia order where: (1) the respondent did not receive proper notice; (2) the respondent was in federal or state custody and the failure to appear was not the fault of the respondent; or (3) exceptional circumstances caused the failure to appear.
+Filing a motion to rescind and reopen based on any of these grounds results in an automatic stay of removal while the motion is pending with the IJ.

+a.
 Notice-Based Arguments: No Deadline

-Motions to rescind and reopen in absentia removal orders based on lack of notice can be filed at any time.243 The respondent must be served with the charging document, called the Notice to Appear or NTA (pre-Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA) -meaning pre-April 1, 1997 it was called an Order to Show Cause or OSC), and must receive written notice of all hearings.
+Motions to rescind and reopen in absentia removal orders based on lack of notice can be filed at any time.
+The respondent must be served with the charging document, called the Notice to Appear or NTA (pre-IIRIRA - meaning pre-April 1, 1997 - it was called an Order to Show Cause or OSC), and must receive written notice of all hearings.
 Certain information must be provided in the NTA in order for it to constitute sufficient notice.
-That information includes the nature of the proceedings, the legal authority for the proceedings, the alleged conduct of the respondent and charges, with statutory provisions alleged to have been violated.244 The NTA must also inform the respondent of the option of being represented by counsel, the obligation to inform the court of change in address or phone number and the consequences of failing to do so, and the consequences of failing to appear at removal proceedings.245 The hearing notice must inform the respondent of the time and place of the hearing and the consequences of failure to appear.246
+That information includes the nature of the proceedings, the legal authority for the proceedings, the alleged conduct of the respondent and